NSAPH/National-Causal-Analysis/MergedData/readme.md

 age at entry in to the cohort) that are needed in later analysis (`4_score_participant_variables.R`).
-The next step (`5_merge_health.R`) is the large merge, where we join the participant level variables with the person-year data in the benficiary summary file on individual ID and join the zip code level exposure and confounders with the beneficiary file on the basis of zip code of residence and year.
+The next step (`5_merge_health.R`) is the large merge, where we join the participant level variables with the person-year data in the beneficiary summary file on individual ID and join the zip code level exposure and confounders with the beneficiary file on the basis of zip code of residence and year.